 I posted a picture of my daughter Maria in a mermaid costume in the bath and there was quite a reaction…

-I’m no social media influencer but a couple of photos of her sploshing about got a tonne of comments, likes etc. Sure there were a lot of mums who said their daughters (no mention of sons as of yet) would love such an outfit, but there were a lot of adults that wanted one too!
+I’m no social media influencer but a couple of photos of her sploshing about got a tonne of comments, likes etc. Sure there were a lot of mums who said their daughters (no mention of sons yet) would love such an outfit, but there were a lot of adults that wanted one too!

 Christmas wish list